KeyofBlueS/dualscreen-mouse-tools/README.md

 # dualscreen-mouse-tools

-# Version:    1.0.0
+# Version:    1.1.0
 # Author:     KeyofBlueS
 # Repository: https://github.com/KeyofBlueS/dualscreen-mouse-tools
 # License:    GNU General Public License v3.0, https://opensource.org/licenses/GPL-3.0

 ### DESCRIPTION
-This bash script uses xdotool to make possible to easly enable\disable crossing the mousepointer between two "really separated" xscreens (screen 0 and screen 1) when it reach a side edge of screen.
+This bash script uses xdotool to make possible to easly enable\disable crossing the mousepointer between two "really separated" xscreens (screen 0 and screen 1) when it reach a side edge of screen, it can even teleport the mouse pointer from one screen to the other.
 In order for this tool to work, screens must be configured to something like this in xorg.conf:
 ```
 Section "ServerLayout"
         Identifier      "Default Layout"